geekitude/dokuwiki-template-namespaced/README.md

 The three widgets areas are :
 * topbar "right" section (will by default be configured to show links set through "topbar" wiki pages and will however fit only small content widgets like search or social links)
-* sidepanel wich takes place of DokuWiki's regular sidebar and is by default configured to show sidecard (a namespace dependent image), searchbox and reagular sidebar
+* sidepanel wich takes place of DokuWiki's regular sidebar and is by default configured to show cover (a namespace dependent image), searchbox and reagular sidebar
 * footer widgets area that holds a user login/profile, an "about Namespaced", a license and finally a potential QRcode widgets

 To change default widgets to your liking, simply copy any of the `dokuwiki/lib/tpl/namespaced/<topbar/side/footer>.widgets.local.conf` file(s) to `dokuwiki/conf` folder and adapt it/them to your needs to include your own set of widgets and order them as you like (sidebar should obviously never be removed).